lyokha/nginx-healthcheck-plugin/README.md

 name for validation of server certificates used in health checks over *https*.
 The host name gets known from a service key according to the following rule:

-1. if the service key contains no *slashes*: the host name is equal to the service key,
+1. *if the service key contains no slashes*: the host name is equal to the service key,
-2. otherwise, if the service key contains the only slash at its end: the host name is taken from the name of the server (without port) bound to the peer in the upstream configuration,
+2. *otherwise, if the service key contains the only slash at its end*: the host name is taken from the name of the server (with port for header *Host*, without port for the server certificate validation) bound to the peer in the upstream configuration,
-3. otherwise (if the service key contains slashes on the left of its end): the host name is equal to the part of the service key after the first slash from the left, for example, if a service key is equal to *1/healthcheck* then the host name is equal to *healthcheck*.
+3. *otherwise (if the service key contains slashes on the left of its end)*: the host name is equal to the part of the service key after the first slash from the left, for example, if a service key is equal to *1/healthcheck* then the host name is equal to *healthcheck*.